 Plains Zebra Diet

-The Plains zebra grazes two-thirds of the day on red oat grass, bark, roots and stems.
+These zebra graze two-thirds of the day on red oat grass, bark, roots and stems.
 They will also eat a variety of grasses, along with some additional browse like leaves and twigs.
 Plains zebra live in eastern and southeastern Africa where there are only two seasons, wet and dry.
 Zebra rely on rainfall for food and water and therefore have to go on great migrations to follow the rains.
 The zebra will migrate up to 700 miles for food.
 Other grazers also must do the same thing.
 Plains zebra can not survive very long without water and must be at least 25 – 30 kilometres from a water source.

 Plains Zebra Social Structure

 Plains zebra stay in family groups of a stallion, or male and several mares, however, different families will come together in huge herds of hundreds of zebras.
 Herds will mingle with wildebeests, ostriches and antelope while they graze and even come to depend on them as additional protection against predators.
 Zebra are always busy and alert and very noisy.
-Plains Zebra make a lot of sounds.
+They make a lot of sounds.
 During the rainy season in the Serengeti, aggregate herds of up to 10,000 individuals may form, part of one of the last great wildlife spectacles in the world.

 Mares exist in a hierarchy with the alpha female being the first to mate with the stallion and being the one to lead the group.
 When new mares are added to the group, they are met with hostility by the other mares.
 Thus the stallion must shield the new mares until the aggression subdues.